sorek1/p2p2c/vuepress/README.md

 ```
-# Hello From Vuepress on Lambda!
+# Hello From Vuepress on Now 2.0!
 ```

 Next we will create another section called Guide by creating a folder called `guide` with a `README.md` and the following code in it: